librailfare is an Affero GPL-licensed library to load, query and search the integrated fares database used by all British train operating companies.

 It is envisaged that, in order to provide a more user-friendly API to the core, a wrapper layer would be built on top of this.
 The structures could for example be wrapped in C++ classes.
 At present development of a C API with functionality to make fares queries has been started and is defined by the header file include/railfare.h.
 The source is in the directory capi/.
 For more advanced functionality at present, direct access to the core structures is still required.

 At present the only data import module provided is for the National Fares Manual CD-ROM (source code in directory nfmcd/).
-An updated version of this is released three times per year and can be purchased from The Stationery Office Online Bookshop for approx. £10.
-It is important to note that the copyright in the fares data is held by the Association of Train Operating Companies, and thus can only be used for personal use and not redistributed.
+An updated version of this is released three times per year and can be downloaded from the ATOC Data-on-Demand website for free (registration required).
+The file you need is the Avantix Fares Application and the data is now provided under a Creative Commons licence.

 The project is available in source code only and can be downloaded from the SourceForge project page.
 The Subversion repository may also be browsed online.